benmneb/vomad.life/content/chiang-mai-food.md

 Peppermaint Guesthouse has a unique homely feel to it.
 As you sit down to eat it almost feels like your Thai step-mother has just invited you over to sample her latest home-cooked delight; the service is super friendly and the seating and layout all appear as if it's in the living room of someone's house - which, it is, actually, as this cafe doubles as a guesthouse, with quite a sizeable library.

-<prominent-img src="chiang-mai-food/peppermint-store" caption="Peppermaint Cafe hosting one of their famous clay-pot buffets.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/peppermint-store" caption="Peppermaint Cafe hosting one of their famous clay-pot buffets.
 Not sure if they still run these, but they should!"></prominent-img>

 Peppermaint Cafe has got arguably the best location of any restaurant in Chiang Mai.
 You can find them right in the heart of the "vegan district" (the north-east corner of the Old Town where there is the highest concentration of vegan restaurants) on the corner of Moon Muang Soi 6 and Ratvithi Soi 1.
 Those names are probably meaningless to you, but trust me, it's a good spot.
 It's also maybe a 4-minute walk from Zoe in Yellow and the main bar area in Chiang Mai.
 After getting a feel for the city, this area was our favourite to stay in and eat in.

-<prominent-img src="chiang-mai-food/peppermint-pizza" caption="Vegan Pizza anyone?
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/peppermint-pizza" caption="Vegan Pizza anyone?
 They regularly have different pizza's available."></prominent-img>

 This kitchen creates a big range of food for very good prices, which includes curries, noodles, salads, fruit based meals, smoothies, and sticky rice desserts.
 Aside from their specials, which change regularly, our favourites included their pancakes with fruit and chocolate syrup on top, their range of tasty vegetable stir fry's, and their vegan burgers.
 They also have fresh baked vegan bread in store, which is hard to find in Chiang Mai.

-<prominent-img src="chiang-mai-food/peppermint-stirfrypumpkin" caption="Pumpkin Stir Fry with rice, veggies and tofu.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/peppermint-stirfrypumpkin" caption="Pumpkin Stir Fry with rice, veggies and tofu.
 Covered in sesame seeds."></prominent-img>

 Meals go for the very competitive price of about 60 - 70 THB per dish (~2 USD).
 Definitely check this place out for good Thai vegan food.
 The handy location of this restaurant makes their food super accessible.